Celebrating 50 years as Australia’s first Notable Town – 1966 to 2016.

 This is one of Maldon's oldest buildings.
 It is a simple Georgian-style building and remains largely intact apart from relatively minor modifications to the windows prior to 1900.

-The licenced hotel only operated for a short period (c1857 to c1864) but continued as a temperance hotel to 1884, and for several decades the building was a doctor's surgery and residence.
+The licenced hotel only operated for a short period (c1857 to c1864) but continued as a temperance hotel to 1884, then for several decades the building was a doctor's surgery and residence.

-Now in 2016 this modest building with its slate roof and central chimney presents a serene face to the street which seems to say 'I have seen it all'.
-The small building at the south end, built in 1878, was first used in conjunction with the auction yard on the land behind and later as a doctor's surgery.
+Now this modest building with its slate roof and central chimney presents a serene face to the street which seems to say 'I have seen it all'.
+The small building at the south end, built in 1877, was first used in conjunction with the auction yard on the land behind and later as a doctor's surgery.
+Currently (2017) plans for facade restoration and development of the site are under consideration.

 In 1860 the building would have provided welcome respite from the rigours of travel on the gold fields.
 The south end, with the larger window would have been the hotel section and the rest private quarters.
 The premises was also the base for the first coaching service between Maldon and Castlemaine operated by owner, Robert Aitken and his business partner David Marshall.